gertingold/tools4scicomp/manuscript/git.rst

-.. [#gitlab_uaux] The computing center of the University of Augsburg is running a Gitlab server at ``git.rz.uni-augsburg.de`` which is accessible to anybody in possession of a valid user-ID of the computing center.
+.. [#gitlab_uaux] The computing center of the University of Augsburg is running a GitLab server at ``git.rz.uni-augsburg.de`` which is accessible to anybody in possession of a valid user-ID of the computing center.

 .. [#sha1] SHA-1 is a hash checksum which characterizes an object but does not